orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 #### Type Safety and Security
 * **Strongly typed language**
   * *type* has to be known in *compile time*
-* Support of Intellisence in Visual Studio
+* Support of Intellisense in Visual Studio
 * Keyword `dynamic` overcomes type safety mechanisms, and type is resolved in *runtime*
 * Benefits:
   * Elimination of type issues in  *compile time*